Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

 where the free Bloch vector describes the Rabi oscillations and it is a pure state.
 Thus, the qubit fidelity reads:

 A fidelity above the 90 percent is assumed reliable.
-Indeed, in this coupling regime, the state reconstruction is robust, as shown in panel $(b)$ of Fig.~\ref{fig:xF_wc}.
+Indeed, in this coupling regime, the Bloch vector evaluation is robust, as shown in panel $(b)$ of Fig.~\ref{fig:xF_wc}.
 This panel also shows a comparison between MPS and Lindblad methods by following a linear fit for both: $F_q(t)\approx a_n-\kappa_n t$, where $n=M$ for fitting of MPS curve, $n=L$ for fitting of LME plot.
 The Lindblad average fidelity decreases with a slope smaller in absolute value than that computed with MPS.
-Anyway, both MPS and Lindblad solutions give a fidelity close to $100\%$ up to $t\approx5T$, where $T$ is the qubit period (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding section \ref{sec:conclusioni}).\\
+Anyway, both MPS and Lindblad solutions give a fidelity close to $100\%$ up to $t\approx5T$, where $T$ is the qubit period (see Fig.~\ref{fig:diag_fase} and Table~\ref{tab:fid} in the concluding sect. \ref{sec:conclusioni}).\\

-With increasing $\alpha$, as expected, the HEM homogeneous solution effectively drops earlier since the transient $\tau\approx 3/\gamma$ gets reduced up to very strong couplings, when the interactions break the qubit-resonator coherence.
-Furthermore, starting from the vacuum state, the oscillator evolves in a momentum squeezed state, not so different from the vacuum, due to the low value of $\tilde{g}$, as underlined in \ref{subsec:deco_squeezed}.
+With increasing $\alpha$, as expected, the HEM homogeneous solution effectively drops earlier since the transient $\tau\approx 3/\gamma$ gets reduced up to very strong couplings, when the interactions break the qubit-oscillator coherence.
+Furthermore, starting from the vacuum state, the oscillator evolves in a momentum squeezed state, not so different from the vacuum, due to the small value of $\bar{g}$, as underlined in \ref{subsec:deco_squeezed}.
 In particular, the figure Fig.~\ref{fig:indet_wc} shows that the position uncertainty $\delta\tilde{x}(t)>1$, the momentum one is instead $\delta\tilde{p}(t)<1$, indication of a momentum squeezed state, so that the product $\delta\tilde{x}(t)\delta\tilde{p}(t)\geq1$, as ruled by the uncertainty principle.